Florence Road: Formation and early years

-Debut EP and rise (2025)
+Fall Back and rise (2025)

 In March 2025, the band released their single "Heavy", co-written with Marshall Vore and John Hill.
 The track received favourable reviews and a notable endorsement from American singer Olivia Rodrigo, increasing its streaming popularity.
 Their second single, "Caterpillar", produced by Dan Nigro, followed in April 2025.
 It was praised for its acoustic instrumentation and its lyrical exploration of anxiety and personal transformation.

-In June 2025, Florence Road released their debut EP, Fall Back, preceded by the single "Figure It Out".
+In June 2025, Florence Road released their debut mixtape, Fall Back, preceded by the single "Figure It Out".

-Shortly after completing secondary school, Florence Road signed a publishing deal with Warner Chappell Music and a recording contract with Warner Records.
+Shortly after completing school, Florence Road signed a publishing deal with Warner Chappell Music and a recording contract with Warner Records.
 The band supported Olivia Rodrigo during selected dates of her Guts World Tour, including performances at Marlay Park in Dublin and BST Hyde Park in London.
 In June 2025, the band toured with Sombr briefly; performing in Cologne, London and two different Amsterdam locations.
+In November, they supported Wolf Alice on a European tour.
+In 2026, they supported The Last Dinner Party on their North American tour.